rlp81/JuxeBot/README.md

 # JuxeBot
-A discord music bot programmed in Python with the wavelink library.
+Juxebot is a discord music bot programmed in Python with the wavelink library.

+# Required files

+## Lavalink

+Install the Lavalink jar file from [freyacodes/Lavalink](https://github.com/freyacodes/Lavalink)